What is a certificate of origin?

 Certificates of Origin are intended solely to prove the origin of goods in order to satisfy customs or trade requirements.
 Certificates of Origin should only be issued when they are actually needed, for example, in the following circumstances:

 - To meet customs requirements in the importing state

 - To meet ‘quota’ or statistical requirements imposed by the importing country

 - To comply with the banking or trade finance requirements / letters of credit

 The main forms of Certificates of Origin are:

 Companies can now apply for Certificates of Origin online via www.tradecert.com .
 This allows companies to make considerable savings in both time and resources.

-Shannon Chamber processes Certificates of Origin, both EU and Arab Irish.
+Shannon Chamber processes Certificates of Origin, both EU and Arab Irish in conjunction with Ennis Chamber.
 We can also provide guidance on applying for the online www.tradecert.com service.